madjeek-web/Popup-Blocker-Pro/README.md

 Packaging scripts for each browser

 Installation and Packaging
-For Users:
+For Users :
 Download from GitHub Releases

 Step-by-step instructions for each browser:

 Chrome/Edge/Brave: Developer mode → Load unpacked extension

-Firefox: about:debugging → Load Temporary Add-on
+Firefox : about:debugging → Load Temporary Add-on

-For Developers:
+For Developers :
 ```bash
 git clone [your-repo]
 npm install